SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 used to conserve ammunition.
 Full Auto: This attack is only possible with weapons that can ﬁre at fully automatic settings (such as assault riﬂes, submachine guns, and machine guns).
-Since the character takes time to“hold down the trigger” and pump ammo into the air, the extra“to hit” and“damage” bonuses are somewhat compensated for by the modiﬁer to the character’s defensive value during the round he is performing a full auto attack.
+Since the character takes time to"hold down the trigger" and pump ammo into the air, the extra"to hit" and"damage" bonuses are somewhat compensated for by the modiﬁer to the character’s defensive value during the round he is performing a full auto attack.